 End of Slavery

-The Greeks and Romans didn’t have this concept, and therefore slavery was an accepted practice in the Roman Empire and ancient Greece, just like in the rest of the world.
+The Greeks and Romans didn’t have the concept of universal rights, and therefore slavery was an accepted practice in the Roman Empire and ancient Greece, just like in the rest of the world at the time.

 America and other colonies also had slavery in the beginning, but due to the idea of universal rights, Christians in Britain and America started a movement to end it.